-The Theory of Change is a central concept in the evaluation field.
+The Theory of Change is a central concept in the evaluation field, which we have recently used in two programme evaluations for the Department of Agriculture in The Western Cape.
 What exactly does it refer to, and how can it be used to improve how a programme or project is working?

 The thinking around a Theory of Change can be applied to projects, programmes, policy or strategies.
 It can also be applied within organizations.
 In all of these instances, be it organizational or for an intervention, a mission, objective or strategy is typically formulated.
 For example, reduce hunger.
 The ‘how’ in the formulated goal is often not always explicitly addressed.

 In 1995, Weiss, argued that a key reason complex programs are so difficult to evaluate is that the assumptions that inspire them are poorly articulated.
 Stakeholders typically are unclear about how the desired change process will unfold and therefore little attention was placed on early and mid-term changes that need to happen in order for a longer term goal to be reached.
 The lack of clarity about the ‘mini-steps’ that must be taken to reach a long term outcome can reduce the likelihood that all of the important factors related to the long term goal will be addressed.
 Central to this process is recognising the assumptions that are made.
 Understanding, and making explicit, the assumptions that will lead to the desired change is central to the Theory of Change.